UsherShmiel613/Processing_Coding_Intro/README.md

 # Processing_Coding_Intro
-An introduction to coding for kids using Processing
+An introduction to coding for using Processing